- Building inspection

 RED - Radio Equipment Directive

 Again, this directive is not what many think of as cyber security, but the RED includes provisions on protecting network and personal information.
-However, these provisions have not been put into effect yet, but the work is ongoing.
+Edit: These provisions have now (January 2022) been finalized and the requirements will be mandatory 1 August 2024.
+Please contact the author for any questions or guidance.

 EU Cyber Security Act

 This act describes certification schemes for products, services and processes.
-A draft scheme for product certification was published in July 2020 and a final version is expected by Q2 2021.
+A draft scheme for product certification (level 2 and 3) was published in July 2020 and a final version in Q2 2021.
 This certification will initially be voluntary, but the requirements will not.
 For consumer grade IoT products the expected standard is ETSI/EN 303 645, which is already in use by Nemko.

 The UK is implementing a mandatory cyber security regulation that will apply to all in-scope connected consumer-products made available in the UK.
 Products must comply with specific security measures, outlined in legislation through security requirements or designated standards.
 The recently published EN 303 645 is one such standard on the ‘designated list’ and it is anticipated that the list will grow over time to help firms streamline their efforts.
 Ironically, considering Brexit, the UK regulation is much more in line with the typical directives than the EU Cyber Security Act.
 The UK regulation has two alternative routes – either implementing the security requirements as detailed in the legislation or meeting the requirements of a listed standard.
 As the UK has been instrumental in the development of the ETSI/EN 303 645, this standard is mentioned in particular.
 Also, an enforcement body will be equipped with powers to investigate and to take steps to ensure compliance.